Mock theta functions and related combinatorics: Preliminaries on partitions

 The Durfee square of a partition $\lambda$ is the largest square that fits inside the Ferrers diagram of $\lambda$, i.e., the partition $(a^a)$, where $a$ is such that $\lambda_a\geq a$ and $\lambda_{a+1}\leq a$.
 For example, the Durfee square of $\lambda=(5,4, 3, 3, 2,2)$ is $(3^3)=(3,3,3)$.

 For more details on partitions, we refer the reader to \cite{AndrewsEncy}.

-An \emph{odd Ferrers diagram} $F$ is a Ferrers diagram of a partition filled with $1$ and $2$ such that the first row is filled with $1$ and the remaining rows form the $2$-modular Ferrers diagram of a partition $\lambda$ with all parts odd.
+An \emph{odd Ferrers diagram} $F$ is a Ferrers diagram filled with $1$ and $2$ such that the first row is filled with $1$ and the remaining rows form the $2$-modular Ferrers diagram of a partition $\lambda$ with all parts odd.
 If the first row has length $k$, we identify the odd Ferrers diagram $F$ with the pair $(k,\lambda)$.
 The \emph{size} of an odd Ferrers diagram ${F}$ is the sum of all entries in the boxes of diagram and is denoted by $|{F}|$.
-The length of $F$ is the number of rows in the diagram.